meltdown03/JCC-MVS3.8/README.md

 //
 ```
 ## USING JCC
-Look in JCC.CTL for some examples, but these don't seem to use the PROC's, so I would check
+Look in JCC.CNTL for JCC usage, but these don't seem to use the PROC's, so I would check
-out the GCC examples and modify them or look on TK4/5 in `SYS2.JCLLIB`
+out the GCC examples and modify them for JCC or look on TK4/5 in `SYS2.JCLLIB`
 ```jcl
 //IBMUSERJ JOB (JCC),
 //            'Test JCCMVS',